Best Mattress for Kids: Reviews and Buyer’s Guide

 Back sleepers find it easier to align the spine since the spine is in direct contact with the sleep surface.
 Back sleeping promotes better breathing; however, there is a greater risk of snoring and developing sleep apnea because soft tissue at the back of the throat is more likely to collapse during sleep.
 Medium to firm mattresses are the best options for back sleepers.

 Stomach sleeping is the least common and most risky.
 The only benefit stomach sleepers receive is the ability to breathe better, but they have a higher risk of back pain and neck pain.
 Gravity pulls weight down, straightening the natural curve of the spine, and the neck twists at an awkward angle to breathe.
 Medium-firm to firm mattresses are the best options for stomach sleepers.

 Combination sleepers can enjoy the benefits of each sleep position— better breathing, pressure relief, and spinal alignment, but they also face the drawbacks of each sleep position, like risk of snoring and sleep apnea, back pain, and pressure buildup.
-Medium-soft to medium-firm mattresses are the best options for combination sleepers.
+Medium-soft to medium-firm mattresses are the best mattresses for combination sleepers.

 Sleep Trial, Warranty, and Return Policy

 Sleep trials, warranties, and return policies reassure parents they’ve purchased a quality mattress for their child.
 Always read through the details and be wary of beds that don’t offer sleep trials and/or return policies and warranties.

 Sleep trials allow kids to try out a mattress at home for a period of time— most sleep trials last between 90 to 120 nights.
 If the mattress doesn’t work out, most companies will arrange to have the mattress picked up and donated to a local charity before issuing a full refund.